junaid-pak/c-language-programs/README.md

 #### Temperature-Conversion

-This [Temperature-Conversion](./Temperature-Conversion) Folder Contains all the Temperature Conversion Programs `From One Unit to Another` :blush:
+This [Temperature-Conversion](./Temperature-Conversion) Folder Contains all the Temperature Conversion Programs `From One Unit to Another` :yum:

 #### 999-Program

-This Folder Contain One Program in Four Different Methods and Techniques
+This Folder Contain One Program in `Four Different Methods and Techniques` :joy:

 ### Compiled